William Blake in popular culture: Games

 Assets for the game Dante's Inferno draw upon Blake's illustrations to Dante as well as those by Gustave Doré and Auguste Rodin.

-The character V from Devil May Cry 5 often quotes poetry by William Blake, namely the opening stanza of Auguries of Innocence being read out loud by the character, and reference to The Tyger seen within his poetry book.
+The character V from Devil May Cry 5 often quotes poetry by William Blake, namely the opening stanza of Auguries of Innocence being read out loud by the character, and references to The Tyger seen within his poetry book.
 Furthermore, the game’s primary antagonist, “Urizen, ‘the Demon King’”, a godlike being embodying absolute power divorced from all conscience and humanity, is clearly inspired by Blake’s mythological “Urizen”.
-The plot contains elements which parallel much of Blake’s philosophy and writings, most explicitly seen in the half-human, half-demon protagonist, Dante, and his struggle to maintain a balanced wholeness of persona despite his intrinsically dualistic nature, obvious similar to Blake’s “Marriage of Heaven and Hell”, et al.
+The plot contains elements which parallel much of Blake’s philosophy and writings, most explicitly seen in the half-human, half-demon protagonist, Dante, and his struggle to maintain a balanced wholeness of persona despite his intrinsically dualistic nature, similar to Blake’s “Marriage of Heaven and Hell”, et al.

-In the setting of Warhammer 40,000 Blake and his work is mentioned inside the universe as Cornelius Blake.
-In the Horus Heresy (novels) Blake is mentioned by a number of characters, notably by Fulgrim.
+In the setting of Warhammer 40,000, Blake and his work is mentioned in-universe as Cornelius Blake.
+In the Horus Heresy, Blake is mentioned by a number of characters, notably by Fulgrim.
 The primarch Lorgar Aurelian is also given the honorific name of the Urizen.